-- Shooting of feral deer should only be performed by skilled operators who have the necessary ability and experience with firearms and who hold the appropriate licences and accreditation. - Storage and transportation of firearms and ammunition must comply with relevant legislative requirements.
-(See Firearms Act 1996, Firearms Regulation 2017).
+- Sporadic shooting from the ground may teach donkeys to avoid certain areas, making overall control difficult. - Shooting of feral donkeys should only be performed by skilled operators who have the necessary experience with firearms and who hold the appropriate licences and accreditation. - Storage and transportation of firearms and ammunition must comply with relevant legislative requirements (See Firearms Act 1996, Firearms Regulation 2017).